iExecBlockchainComputing/iexec-node/docker/README.md

 We propose the following workflow:
 - copy the worker Debian package to [worker/](worker/).
 This Debian package is either provided by an XWHEP deployment administrator or created by [master](master/).
-- execute the [worker/startworker.sh](worker/startworker.sh) to create a Docker image and launch the worker in a Docker container.
+- execute the [worker/build.sh](worker/build.sh) to create a worker Docker image and launch the worker in a Docker container.